 If you’re visiting the museum with kids, why not make a grand entrance?
 Get the railway fun started before you even step inside the museum by travelling to its main entrance from York Minster on the road train.

-Whether you want a quick bite or experience the luxury of railway dining, you’ll find excellent eating and drinking options on your visit.
+Whether you want to grab a quick bite or experience the full luxury of railway dining, you’ll find some excellent eating and drinking options on your visit.

 Enjoy a quick bite in a quirky outdoor shipping container café or dine in a Victorian inspired dining car.
 Grab a sandwich amongst the magnificent locomotives or sample high-class railway dining in the Countess of York.
 The National Railway Museum has something for every taste and budget.